nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:

 * `attendance /n John` views John’s attendance report for the year up till today.
-* `attendance 1` views the first employee’s attendance report in the current list.
+* `attendance 1` views the first employee’s attendance report for the year up till today.

 Output:
 * If the index is not within the numbers in the list, the app should display `The employee index provided is invalid.`